amnestywebsite/.github/profile/README.md

 | [ampersarnie](https://github.com/ampersarnie)   |
 | [BBTomA](https://github.com/BBTomA)   |

-And [Cure53](https://github.com/Cure53) who have helped with testing.
+And [Cure53](https://github.com/Cure53) who have helped with providing a pen test report accessible here https://wordpresstheme.amnesty.org/wp-content/uploads/2024/05/AI-02-report.final_.v5-Fixes-redacted.pdf .

 Each of the 38 sites launched since 2018 that uses the theme and plugins have also improved the theme for existing and future users, thanks!